akram-elgh/akram-elgh/README.md

 </div>

 ### <div align="center">Hello!
 I'm Akram,  a MERN stack developer.
-I am also an Artificial Intelligence and Digital Computing Masters's student.</div>
+I am also an Artificial Intelligence and digital Computing Masters's student.</div>

 - 🔭 I’m currently a Master's student in artificial intelligence and Digital Computing .